Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 	2. **Variable selection**
 	**Backward Elimination** of 'redundant' predictors or **Forward Selection** of 'promising' ones.
 	The backward procedure is initialized with the full multivariable and then subsequently removes predictors based on a predefined criterion.
 Forward selection is when predictors are added to the multivariable model one by one.
 There is no agreement on the optimal method among the two methods.
-The choice of methods is highly context-specific.
+The choice of methods is highly content-specific.

 - Outcome
 The outcome of a prediction aims to reflect a clinically significant and patient-relevant health state, for example, prediction on death, or absence or presence of leukemia.
 In the case of the prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development.
 [Hendriksen]